codalab/codalab-worksheets/README.md

     % title "My Worksheet"

-The `display` directive changes the way all bundles from that point on are displayed (until the next `display` directive).
+The `display` directive changes the way the bundles after it are displayed.
 The general form is:

     % display <mode> <arg>